 Determine Your Net Credit Sales

-You can influence your net credit sales by taking total sales on credit and subtracting sales returns (credit issued to customers as a result of customer-service issues).
-You can also use sales allowances, or price reductions issued to customers as a result of service issues.
+You determine your net credit sales by taking total sales on credit and subtracting sales returns (credit issued to customers) and sales allowances (price reductions issued to customers as a result of service issues).

 The easiest way to keep track is by entering cash and credit sales separately into your books at the time of purchase as well as creating separate entries for returns and allowances.
-Note that your net credit sales are normally entered on your income statement and can be taken from this.
+Note that your net credit sales are normally entered on your income statement.

 About Average Accounts Receivable